 There are plenty of types of research, too: from marketing research to gender studies, to medical research, you’re likely to find a field of research that is interesting to you.

 2. Freelance Writer

 Freelance writing opens up thousands of opportunities for you.
-Your options are practically endless.

-Whether you want to write e-books, write for blogs, write FAQ pages, publish your own book, write contracts, or ghostwrite strategies – you will find something that matches your interests.
+Whether you want to write ebooks, write for blogs, write FAQ pages, publish your own book, write contracts, or ghostwrite strategies, your options are practically endless.

 Many introverts love working as freelance writers because of the sheer flexibility that comes with the job and the fact that they get to spend a lot of time on their own.

 Whether you want to be a freelance writer or a full-time copywriter; this is considered the perfect job for introverts.